 Ask any Christian who their fave Apostle is within the Bible and 9 times out of 10 it will be Paul.
 In fact, whenever we have a doctrinal question, who is the first person most of us run to for an answer?
 Paul.
 The fact is, Paul is very popular within Christendom and for what may not be obvious reasons.

 The oddity is that Paul encompasses most of the New Testament in terms of books.
 Out of the 27 books of the New Testament, fully HALF can be attributed to Paul and even more if you include books by Paul’s Pagan group, namely Luke, the unknown author of Hebrews, and the letters of Peter.
 (No, Peter did not write the books of Peter.
-See my aforementioned article, Why Jesus Left the Church.)
+See the below article, The Bible’s Authors Are A Lie.)

 In fact, Paul is the de facto leader of the Christian Church within the Bible.
 It’s not Peter, Paul already read that dunce the riot act, and Peter backed down.
 (Or did he?)
 It’s not James, he’s way too Jewish, stuck on upholding the “Law of Sin and Death” which Paul says we don’t have to follow anymore.
 In fact, Paul is all-powerful within the Bible, having the power to literally override other Apostles, the Prophets, the words of Jesus, even dispense with the words of GOD.